alexmilowski/data-science/README.md

 Running the code locally is made incredibly simple thanks to mrjob.
 Developing and testing your code doesn't actually need a Hadoop installation.

+First, you'll need to get the relevant demo data locally, which can be done by running:

+    ./get-data.sh

+If you're on Windows, you just need to download the files listed and place them in the appropriate folders.

 To run the jobs locally, you can simply run:

-    # we need to turn the relative paths in the input files into absolute paths before passing them to mrjob§
+    # we need to turn the relative paths in the input files into absolute paths before passing them to mrjobÂ§
     python absolutize_path.py < input/test-1.warc | python tag_counter.py --conf-path mrjob.conf --no-output --output-dir out

     # or 'local' simulates more features of Hadoop such as counters